Den Haag Centraal railway station: History

 The oldest station in The Hague is Den Haag Hollands Spoor, opened in 1843 by the Hollandsche IJzeren Spoorweg-Maatschappij when the railway between Amsterdam and Leiden was extended to The Hague and Rotterdam.
 This station was located at some distance from the city centre, just across what was then the municipal boundary of Rijswijk.
 In 1870, the Nederlandsche Rhijnspoorweg-Maatschappij (NRS) opened a second station in The Hague closer to the city centre.
 This station, Den Haag Rijnspoor, would service eastbound trains to Gouda and Utrecht.
 When the NRS was nationalised in 1890, this Gouda–Den Haag railway became the property of the Maatschappij tot Exploitatie van Staatsspoorwegen, and the station was renamed Den Haag Staatsspoor.

 Den Haag Staatsspoor was a small building designed by A.W. van Erkel situated parallel to the railway, with the entrance facing sideways toward the city centre.
 This was designed to facilitate an extension of the railway to Scheveningen, which was constructed in 1907 but closed again in 1953.
 Staatsspoor was connected to Hollands Spoor and the Amsterdam–Haarlem–Rotterdam railway for passengers in the late 19th century, but that connection, too, was later discontinued.
+The building was notable for containing a royal waiting room for use by the Dutch monarchy.

 In 1962, urban designer David Jokinen saw an opportunity to put an end to the situation with two main stations where Staatsspoor and Hollands Spoor each served only part of the rail traffic.
 The Jokinen Plan included demolishing the Staatsspoor station entirely.
 The railway from Utrecht and Gouda would terminate at Hollands Spoor, which would then become the city's central railway station.
 The demolition of the railway to Staatsspoor, meanwhile, would make space for an urban motorway and a monorail line.
 However, the plan was never realised.